bambinos/bambi/docs/getting_started.rst

 .. code-block:: python

-    # Fixed effects only
+    # Common (or fixed) effects only
     results = model.fit('rt ~ attention + color')

-    # Fixed effects and random intercepts for subject
+    # Common effects and group specific (or random) intercepts for subject
     results = model.fit(
         'y ~ 0 + gender + condition*age',
-        random=['1|subject']
+        group_specific=['1|subject']
     )

-    # Multiple, complex random effects with both
+    # Multiple, complex group specific effects with both
-    # random slopes and random intercepts
+    # group specific slopes and group specific intercepts
     results = model.fit(
         'y ~ 0 + gender',
-        random=['condition|subject', 'condition|site']
+        group_specific=['condition|subject', 'condition|site']
     )

 Each of the above examples specifies a full model that will immediately be fitted using PyMC3.

-Notice how, in contrast to lme4 (but similar to nlme), fixed and random effects are specified separately in Bambi.
-We describe the syntax and operators supported by each type of effect below; briefly, however, the fixed effects specification relies on `patsy <http://patsy.readthedocs.io/en/latest/overview.html>`__, and `hence formulas are parsed <http://patsy.readthedocs.io/en/latest/formulas.html>`__ almost exactly the same way `as in R <http://patsy.readthedocs.io/en/latest/R-comparison.html>`__.
-Random effects terms must be specified one at a time.
+Notice how, in contrast to lme4 (but similar to nlme), common and group specific effects are specified separately in Bambi.
+We describe the syntax and operators supported by each type of effect below; briefly, however, the common effects specification relies on `patsy <http://patsy.readthedocs.io/en/latest/overview.html>`__, and `hence formulas are parsed <http://patsy.readthedocs.io/en/latest/formulas.html>`__ almost exactly the same way `as in R <http://patsy.readthedocs.io/en/latest/R-comparison.html>`__.
+Group specific effects terms must be specified one at a time.

 Incremental specification
 ~~~~~~~~~~~~~~~~~~~~~~~~~